Momentumspace/Raj-shekhar-Peri/README.md

 # Raj-shekhar-Peri
-It contains all my works created for the purpose of showcasing and also accessible to people in the field of Aerospace &amp; Mechanical Engineering.
+It contains all my works created in python for showcasing and also accessible to people in the field of Aerospace &amp; Mechanical Engineering.